-As a result of 100% of the then-outstanding shares of Series A Preferred Stock and Series A-1 Preferred Stock being exchanged for shares of Series B Preferred Stock in the Series B Preferred Stock Offering and Exchange, no shares of Series A Preferred Stock or Series A-1 Preferred Stock remain outstanding.
+As noted above, on March 13, 2024, 100% of the then-outstanding shares of Series A-1 Preferred Stock were exchanged for shares of Series B Preferred Stock in the Series B Preferred Stock Offering and Exchange.
+As a result, no shares of Series A-1 Preferred Stock remain outstanding.